Spring is here. Summer is on its way.

-It is time to think about books to give and books to read.
+It is time to think about books to read on lazy days, and busy ones too.

 Only a few hard copies left